BartlomiejBak/feedTheDog/README.md

 4. [Status](#Status)

 ## General info
-Very basic app showing some possibilities of AWS.

 App creates simple dog entity.
 After creation of dog, app creates DynamoDB table and insert dog into.
 They are also created:
 - SNS topic,